aimms/how-to/Articles/301/301-Image-Recognition.rst

     SP_requestURI := "https://gateway.watsonplatform.net/visual-recognition/api/v3/classify?"+SP_formattedRequestParam;

 The ``threshold`` and ``classifier_ids`` parameters can be set in the request URL but the ``images_file`` doesn't have a text value or a float we can put in the URL, so it needs to be set elsewhere.
-For that, we can use the ``web::request_setRequestBody`` method to put the file to be analyzed in the body of the request which sends file to the server.
+For that, we can use the ``web::request_setRequestBody`` method to put the file to be analyzed in the body of the request which sends the file to the server.

 .. code-block:: aimms
     :linenos: